Foundation Models for Bioacoustics -- a Comparative Review: Abstract

 \section{Abstract}

 Automated bioacoustic analysis is essential for biodiversity monitoring and conservation, requiring advanced deep learning models that can adapt to diverse bioacoustic tasks.
 This article presents a comprehensive review of large-scale pretrained bioacoustic foundation models and systematically investigates their transferability across multiple bioacoustic classification tasks.
-We overview bioacoustic representation learning including major pretraining data sources and benchmarks.
-On this basis, we review bioacoustic foundation models by thoroughly analysing design decisions such as model architecture, pretraining scheme, and training paradigm.
-Additionally, we evaluate selected foundation models on classification tasks from the BEANS and BirdSet benchmarks, comparing the generalisability of learned representations under both linear and attentive probing strategies.
-Our comprehensive experimental analysis reveals that BirdMAE, trained on large-scale bird song data with a self-supervised objective, achieves the best performance on the BirdSet benchmark.
-On BEANS, BEATs$_{NLM}$, the extracted encoder of the NatureLM-audio generative large audio model, is slightly better.
-Both transformer-based models require attentive probing to extract the full potential of their learned representations.
-ConvNext$_{BS}$ and Perch models trained with supervision on large-scale bird song data remain highly competitive for passive acoustic monitoring classification tasks of BirdSet in linear probing settings.
-Training a new linear classifier has clear advantages over evaluating these models without further training.
-While on BEANS, the baseline model BEATs trained with self-supervision on the general audio dataset AudioSet outperforms bird-specific models Perch and ConvNext$_{BS}$ when evaluated with attentive probing.
+We overview bioacoustic representation learning by analysing pretraining data sources and benchmarks.
+On this basis, we review bioacoustic foundation models, dissecting the models' training data, preprocessing, augmentations, architecture, and training paradigm.
+Additionally, we conduct an extensive empirical study of selected models on the BEANS and BirdSet benchmarks, evaluating generalisability under linear and attentive probing.
+Our experimental analysis reveals that Perch~2.0 achieves the highest BirdSet score (restricted evaluation) and the strongest linear probing result on BEANS, building on diverse multi-taxa supervised pretraining; that BirdMAE is the best model among probing-based strategies on BirdSet and second on BEANS after BEATs$_{NLM}$, the encoder of NatureLM-audio; that attentive probing is beneficial to extract the full performance of transformer-based models; and that general-purpose audio models trained with self-supervised learning on AudioSet outperform many specialised bird sound models on BEANS when evaluated with attentive probing.
 These findings provide valuable guidance for practitioners selecting appropriate models to adapt them to new bioacoustic classification tasks via probing.